aarongitlin/agv2/source/projects/case-study-els.md

 client: "Elsevier"
 project_type: "Waterfall"
 image_path: "../images/ELS/pixel_pill.png"
-intro: "One of the biggest names in Medical Data and Publishing came to us to help take their products into the mobile era"
+dash_intro: "One of the biggest names in Medical Data and Publishing came to us to help take their products into the mobile era"
+article_intro: "Elsevier is a name not well known among us common people, but likely known by anyone who went to Medical or Pharmaceutical school.
+They publish vast amounts of information around the world, and are a trusted and ubiquitous name in the professional medical community."

 ---

-Elsevier is a name not well known among us common people, but likely known by anyone who went to Medical or Pharmaceutical school.
-They publish vast amounts of information around the world, and are a trusted and ubiquitous name in the professional medical community.

 ##Discover
 They approached us with a fairly defined problem: their Clinical Pharmacology [link] product is widely used on desktop computers, but they want to make it available for use on mobile and tablet devices.
 Offline use was a technical requirement, and increasing the company’s app-store presence was an initiative from the marketing department.